top of page

 E-mail: ejbarreiro@ccsdecania.ufrj.br

 Bio: Eliezer J. Barreiro was born in Rio de Janeiro in May 1947.
-He is a pharmacist (1970) by UFRJ and an M.S. in Chemistry of Natural Products also at UFRJ (1973).
+He is a pharmacist (1970) at UFRJ and an M.S. in Chemistry of Natural Products also at UFRJ (1973).
 Docteur d´État des Sciences, Chimie Médicale at Université Scientifique et Médicale de Grenoble (1978).
 Tenure professor at UFRJ since 1986, at the Institute of Biomedical Sciences (ICB).
-He is author or co-author to 354 papers published in indexed journals.
+He is the author or co-author of 354 papers published in indexed journals.
 He has an index of h = 43, having 8042 quotations according to Scopus (09/10/2019).
-He authored 12 chapters in books on Medicinal Chemistry and 5 books: Química Medicinal: as bases moleculares da ação dos fármacos, 1st, 2nd, and 3rd editions ISBN 9788582711170, 2015, Publisher: Artmed, Porto Alegre, RS and Práticas de Química Farmacêutica y Medicinal, CYTED, september 2002, Química e Saúde, SBQ, 2014.
-Inventor/co-inventor of ca. 22 patents at INPI (BR), of various PCTs, and of patent registered at USPTO, number 7.091.238 on August 15, 2006, entitled Thienylhydrazone with digitalis-like properties (positive inotropic effects), new cardioactive drug candidate (LASSBio-294) and by INPI BR 102013001809-0 registered in February 12, 2019.
-Tutored/co-tutored ca. 100 graduates (65 M.S. dissertations / 35 PhD theses), various scientific initiation research projects (> 100) in the areas of Medicinal Chemistry, Pharmaceutical Sciences, Biophysics, Pharmacology and Medicinal Chemistry.
+He authored 12 chapters in books on Medicinal Chemistry and 5 books: Química Medicinal: as bases moleculares da ação dos fármacos, 1st, 2nd, and 3rd editions ISBN 9788582711170, 2015, Publisher: Artmed, Porto Alegre, RS and Práticas de Química Farmacêutica y Medicinal, CYTED, September 2002, Química e Saúde, SBQ, 2014.
+Inventor/co-inventor of ca. 22 patents at INPI (BR), of various PCTs, and of a patent registered at USPTO, number 7.091.238 on August 15, 2006, entitled Thienylhydrazone with digitalis-like properties (positive inotropic effects), new cardioactive drug candidate (LASSBio-294) and by INPI BR 102013001809-0 registered on February 12, 2019.
+Tutored/co-tutored ca. 100 graduates (65 M.S. dissertations / 35 Ph.D. theses), various scientific initiation research projects (> 100) in the areas of Medicinal Chemistry, Pharmaceutical Sciences, Biophysics, Pharmacology, and Medicinal Chemistry.
 Condecorated with the medal of National Order of Merit of the Brazilian Presidency (Oficial Grã Cruz da Ordem Nacional do Mérito Científico da Presidência da República do Brasil) in 2010; Foreign Associate Member of the Real Academia de Farmácia de Castilla y Leon da Espanha (2013), Merit Condecoration as a Pharmacist granted by the Brazilian state of Pernambuco Regional Council of Pharmacists (CRF-PE) in 2010; titular member of the Brazilian Academy of Military Pharmacy, holding seat #67; awarded with FAPERJ 30 Years Prize as a Scientist in the area of Exact Sciences (2010); Senior BrazMedChem Prize for his contribution to Medicinal Chemistry, SBQ Division of Medicinal Chemistry, 2008; Rheinboldt-Hauptmann Prize, University of São Paulo Institute of Chemistry (2002).
 He has been a Titular Member of the Brazilian Academy of Sciences since 2001.
 He has been a CNPq 1A researcher since 1986.
 FAPERJ Scientist of Our State (2012-2014; 2014-2016); member of the Council of the UFRJ Innovation Agency 2011-2013 and 2014-2016; member of the CNPq Assessor Committee in the area of Pharmacy (2014-2018) and Coordinator from 2015-2018; member of the CNPq Editorial Assisting Committee (2013-2016).
 Member of the Scientific Commission of Fiocruz Health Technology Development Center (CDTS); lecturer at UFRJ CCS Inaugural Class on Mar 22, 2019, the year CCS completed 50 years of existence within UFRJ.
 He is an editor at Revista Virtual de Química (SBQ).
 A member of the editorial team of Drug Discovery Today: Technologies (Elsevier), Journal of Braz.
 Pharm.
 Sci (USP), Archiv der Pharmazie, Wiley and Drug Design Methodologies (2015), Frontiers in Medicinal Chemistry (2015).
 He has collaborated with over 380 researchers throughout his academic life.
 He is the founder and coordinator of the Laboratory of Evaluation and Synthesis of Bioactive Substances (LASSBio) in UFRJ, founded on April 19, 1994.
 He is also the founder and coordinator of the Medicinal Pharmaceutical Chemistry Summer School (EVQFM), since 1994, having reached its 25th edition in 2019, uninterruptedly.
 Chair at the 8th Brazilian Symposium on Medicinal Chemistry (BrazMedChem2016), November 2016.
 He is an editor at Portal dos Fármacos, de popularização das Ciências dos Fármacos e Medicamentos.
 Coordinator of Eurofarma-INCT-INOFAR/LASSBio-UFRJ Radical Pharmaceutical Innovation research project (2018).
 He is a member of the Sub-Committee of Drug Discovery & Development at IUPAC (2010).
-He is scientific coordinator at the National Institute of Science and Technology of Drugs and Medicines (INCT-INOFAR, http://www.inct-inofar.ccs.ufrj.br) among others.
+He is a scientific coordinator at the National Institute of Science and Technology of Drugs and Medicines (INCT-INOFAR, http://www.inct-inofar.ccs.ufrj.br) among others.

 Lines of research: Medicinal Chemistry and the Invention of New Drug Candidates